 Deborah Besemer has served as one of our directors since 2008.
 Ms. Besemer currently serves on the board of Gemvara Inc., an e-commerce designer jewelry company.
 From May 2009 until March 2010, Ms. Besemer held the position of CEO of Gemvara Inc. From 1999 to 2006, Ms. Besemer served as President and CEO of BrassRing, a provider of talent management solutions.
 Ms. Besemer had no full time employment between leaving BrassRing in 2006 and joining Gemvara in 2009.
 From December 1997 to July 1998, Ms. Besemer held the position of President of Systemsoft Corporation, a software company, and from June 1986 to November 1997 she was at Lotus Development Corporation, a software company, most recently as Executive Vice-President of Worldwide Field Operations.
-She has served on the board of Double-Take Software, Inc., a provider of information availability software, and several private software company, Systemsoft Corporation and Eprise Corporation, a talent management solutions company.
+She has served on the board of Double-Take Software, Inc., a provider of information availability software, and several private software companies, including My Perfect Gig, a human resources software company, Bullhorn, a recruiting software company, Kubisoft, Inc., a collaborative software company, Systemsoft Corporation and Eprise Corporation, a talent management solutions company.
 She is a former Chairperson of the Massachusetts Software Council (now known as the Massachusetts Technology Leadership Council) and served on their Board of Trustees for nine years.

 Ms. Besemer holds a B.A. in French from Cedar Crest College and an M.B.A. from Rutgers University.
 Ms. Besemer was selected to serve on our board of directors due to her extensive experience in leadership and sales positions in online service companies.